dcooney/flexpanel/README.md

 ##Updates

-###Additional Animations Now Available!
+####Additional Animation Now Available!
 You now have the option to 'reveal' or 'slide' the panel.
-A 'reveal' animation will give a more natural app movement to the navigation.
+The 'reveal' animation will give a more native app movement to the navigation.

 ##Features